jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

 optional.
 Rather, a symbol should always match something and only at the places where it is used, it should be marked as optional.
-If this rule is obeyed, it is always easy to tell, wether some element is optional or not at a specific place in the Grammar.
+If this rule is obeyed, it is always easy to tell, whether some element is optional or not at a specific place in the Grammar.
 Otherwise, it can become quite confusing indeed.
 However, since the tilde character is usually used very often, it is more convenient not to mark it with a